HexonBang/SCMVC/README.md

 Please run the 'train_acm.py' file to start.

-The data used in SCMVC can be downloaded below: https://pan.baidu.com/s/11oaAJkgx3foTODxSIHfkQg 提取码：sckk
+The data used in SCMVC can be downloaded at: https://pan.baidu.com/s/11oaAJkgx3foTODxSIHfkQg 提取码：sckk